jonas-bh/TamarinAutoRunner/README.md

 `-of <ORACLE_FILE>` refers to an [oracle file](https://tamarin-prover.github.io/manual/book/011_advanced-features.html#using-an-oracle), if necessary for implementing custom proof goal heuristics in protocol

 `-tam <TAMARIN_BIN>` refers to the bin folder of a Tamarin installation, necessary only if `tamarin-prover` is not configured as a system environment variable

+## Output

+Tamarin Auto Runner creates the files results.txt and traversalLog.txt.
+* **results.txt:** List lemmas and the largest threat combinations under which the lemma holds.
+* **traversalLog.txt**: A log file listing the tested lemmas and with the order in which nodes of the threat lattice have been analysed.